mahdi-darvish/Comparative-Analysis-of-ConvNet-Architecture-on-Bird-Species-Dataset/README.md

 We can summarize the key aspects of the architecture relevant in modern models as follows:

-    -Use of shortcut connections.
+    - Use of shortcut connections.
-    -Development and repetition of the residual blocks.
+    - Development and repetition of the residual blocks.
-    -Development of very deep (152-layer) models.
+    - Development of very deep (152-layer) models.

 ### 5. MobileNet - 2017